 Disability Awareness Day TinCaps Game

-For seven years, AWS Foundation has collaborated with the TinCaps to host local disability service providers at a day game.
+Going to a Fort Wayne TinCaps game is a summer favorite for residents and visitors alike.
+Since 2011, AWS Foundation has collaborated with the TinCaps to host local disability service providers at a day game.
 Over 1,000 individuals with disabilities, families, and caregivers come together on one day for the joy of baseball.
+Because of this yearly event, staff at the award-winning Parkview Field understand the needs of various types of disabilities and how to accommodate.
+With ample space for wheelchairs, sensory kits, and accessible seating, you can’t go wrong with a TinCaps Baseball game.

 Taylor’s Dream